prrvchr/OAuth2OOo/DATAPROTECTIONPOLICY.md

 This policy explains what we do with your personal information.

 For simplicity, in the rest of this document, will be named:
+- `User`: the user of the OAuth2OOo software.
-- "OAuth2OOo": the OAuth2OOo software in its integrity.
+- `OAuth2OOo`: the OAuth2OOo software in its integrity.
-- "Extension": all extensions installed under Libre/OpenOffice and using OAuth2OOo software services.
+- `Extension`: all extensions installed under Libre/OpenOffice and using OAuth2OOo software services.
-- "Provider": the internet service provider delivering the tokens to the "OAuth2OOo" and/or Internet services to the "Extention".
+- `Supplier`: the internet service provider delivering the tokens to `OAuth2OOo` and/or Internet services to `Extention`.

-This policy, in addition to our "OAuth2OOo", also applies to all "Extension" that use "OAuth2OOo" software services.
+This policy, in addition to our `OAuth2OOo`, also applies to all `Extension` that use `OAuth2OOo` software services.

 ## Contact: